lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 It's somewhat hard to keep that in mind when it comes to speed.

-I've had people telling me: "Oh Margaret opens pull requests all the time, she're super fast!".
+I've had people telling me: "Oh Margaret opens pull requests all the time, she is super fast!".

 Pull requests rarely go to production the way they're opened though.
 Even when they do, you'll have to be on the lookout for bugs after you ship them.